MRayane/Data-Cleaning-Analysis-SQL-Tableau/README.md

 ---

+## Data Cleaning Process
+SQL was used extensively to clean the dataset before it was visualized in Tableau.
+The script used is provided in the repository under the `SQL` folder, It includes:

+1. **Removing Special Characters**:
+   - Removed `$` sign and `-` from columns where they were present to clean monetary values.

+2. **Changing Data Types**:
+   - Adjusted the data types of relevant columns to accurately represent the underlying data (e.g., converting string fields to numeric).

+3. **Removing Thousand Separators**:
+   - Commas used as thousand separators in numerical fields were removed for easier analysis.

+4. **Handling Missing and Inconsistent Data**:
+   - Dealt with missing values and standardized inconsistent entries.

 ## Tableau Dashboard Visualization

+The Tableau workbook `.twbx` can be found in the `Tableau` folder.
+You can open this file using Tableau Desktop to view and interact with the visualizations.

-Explore the full interactive Tableau dashboard by visiting this link:
+Alternatively, you can explore the full interactive Tableau dashboard by visiting this link:

 ### [View the Tableau Dashboard](https://mrayane.github.io/Data-Cleaning-Analysis-SQL-Tableau/)

-Alternatively, you can view some of the sales dashboard’s key features and interactivity in the screenshots below:
+Additionally, you can view some of the sales dashboard’s key features and interactivity in the screenshots below:

 ### 1. Main Dashboard View:
 This screenshot provides a comprehensive view of the main Tableau dashboard.
 It showcases key metrics like total sales, profit by country, and segment performance, offering a high-level overview of the dataset’s insights.